MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/prepare-your-computer-for-installation.md

 2. Accept the license agreement and click **Next**.

-3. In **Optional features to install**, select the options you need and then select **Install**. [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] does not require any of the optional features.
+3. In **Optional features to install**, select the options you need and then select **Install**.
+BizTalk Server does not require any of the optional features.

 4. On the **Finish** page, close the window or click **Launch** to open Visual Studio.

  **Additional**

--   If you install Visual Studio before installing [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)], and then upgrade to Visual Studio Team Explorer, you may need to repair your [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] installation from the **Control Panel** / **Programs** option.
+-   If you install Visual Studio before installing BizTalk Server, and then upgrade to Visual Studio Team Explorer, you may need to repair your BizTalk Server installation from the **Control Panel** / **Programs** option.

--   Visual Studio automatically installs Microsoft SQL Server Express; which is not used by [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
+-   Visual Studio automatically installs Microsoft SQL Server Express; which is not used by BizTalk Server.
 As a best practice, uninstall Microsoft SQL Server Express.

--   The [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] development tools are based on Visual Studio.
-At a minimum, you must install the Microsoft Visual C#® .NET component of Visual Studio before you install the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)]**Developer Tools and SDK**.
+-   The BizTalk Server development tools are based on Visual Studio.
+At a minimum, you must install the Microsoft Visual C#® .NET component of Visual Studio before you install the BizTalk Server**Developer Tools and SDK**.

--   Visual Studio is *not* required if you are installing [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] on a production computer (runtime only), on which no application development or debugging is required.
+-   Visual Studio is *not* required if you are installing BizTalk Server on a production computer (runtime only), on which no application development or debugging is required.

--   The [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] runtime requires [!INCLUDE[dotnet45](../includes/dotnet45-md.md)].
+-   The BizTalk Server runtime requires .NET Framework 4.5.
 The .NET Framework 3.0 is required if the Windows Communication Foundation (WCF) adapter or WCF Interceptor is installed.

 ##  <a name="BKMK_SQL"></a> Install SQL Server
  Install [SQL Server 2008 R2](http://msdn.microsoft.com/library/bb500395\(v=sql.105\).aspx)